sethvargo/powify/README.md

-  powify rename [OLD] [NEW]        rename the pow app [OLD] to [NEW] powify environment [ENV]         run the this pow app in a different environment (aliased `env`) powify browse [NAME]             opens and navigates the default browser to this app powify logs [NAME]               tail the application logs
+  powify rename [OLD] [NEW]        rename the pow app [OLD] to [NEW] powify environment [ENV]         run the this pow app in a different environment (aliased `env`) powify browse [NAME]             opens and navigates the default browser to this app powify xip [NAME]                opens and navigates the default browser to this app on xip.io powify logs [NAME]               tail the application logs
 ```